 ONE-EYED JACKS

 This 1961 Western is the only film directed by Marlon Brando.
-It had a notoriously troubled production history, going way over budget after Brando, as producer and star, dispensed with Stanley Kubrick as director.
+It had a notoriously troubled production history, going way over budget after Brando, as producer and star, had the chutzpah to dispense with Stanley Kubrick as director.

-Given also that the studio felt obliged to re-edit the 5-hour cut Brando initially produced one might be forgiven for thinking this must be a disaster.
+Given also that the studio re-edited the 5-hour cut Brando initially produced one might be forgiven for thinking this must be a disaster.
 It certainly was a commercial flop, and heralded a decade when Brando's career went on a seemingly terminal decline.

-In fact what we have is an above-average Western which has a lot going for it: a very good cast, an unpredictable revenge narrative, an unusual setting (Monterey), a great score - and it is a delight for the eyes.
+In fact what we have is an above-average Western which has a lot going for it: a very good cast, a compelling and unpredictable revenge narrative, an unusual setting (Monterey), a great score - and it is a delight for the eyes.

 And there is Brando of course, magnetic as always, and still just about young enough to play a brooding romantic hero.

-The film is also surprisingly coherent so whoever did the re-edit must have done a good job.
+The film is also surprisingly coherent so whoever did the re-edit did a swell job.

 There are two main relationships at the heart of this story.